Mikescher/BefunExec/README.md

 Set Up
 ======

+*This program was developed under Windows with Visual Studio.*

-You need the other [BefunUtils](https://github.com/Mikescher/BefunUtils) projects to run this.
+You need the other [BefunUtils](https://github.com/Mikescher/BefunUtils) projects *(especially BefunHighlight)* to run this.
 Follow the setup instructions from BefunUtils: [README](https://github.com/Mikescher/BefunUtils/blob/master/README.md)